rdanter/wrl-rpi-bsp/README.md

     $ bitbake -c populate_sdk wrlinux-image-std
     $ cd tmp-glibc/deploy/sdk/
-    $ ./wrlinux-10.22.33.1-glibc-x86_64-rpi-wrlinux-image-std-sdk.sh
+    $ ./wrlinux-10.23.30.1-glibc-x86_64-rpi-wrlinux-image-std-sdk.sh

 If you will be building kernel modules with the SDK then the following additional steps should be taken before building:

-  1. Add the layers/wrlinux/wrlinux-kernel-dev layer,
+  1. Add the wr-kernel-dev layer,
-  2. Add ENABLE_KERNEL_DEV = '1' to the local.conf file, and
+  2. Add the feature/kernel-dev template.
-  3. Add WRTEMPLATE += "feature/kernel-dev" to the local.conf file.

-After installing the SDK make sure to run "make scripts" within the kernel source directory.
-The SDK can then be used to build kernel modules as well as userspace applications.
+After installing the SDK make sure to run "make scripts prepare" within the kernel source directory.
+The SDK can then be used to build kernel modules as well as user-space applications.

 See the User Guide for further SDK usage instructions.